benjystanton/benjystanton.github.io/src/posts/2018-05-18-weeknotes-series-01-episode-03.md

 excerpt: Featuring service design, accessible maths symbols and pizza.
 ---

-<p class="lede">Featuring service design, accessible maths symbols and pizza.
+<p>Featuring service design, accessible maths symbols and pizza.
 If you only read one bit, read the bit on <a href="#service-design-training">service design training</a>.</p>

 ## Monday